alidrus/vue-simple-inline-translation/README.md

 # @alidrus/vue-simple-inline-translation
 A Vue component that simplifies the way text is translated: by translating it inline.

+## Motivation

+From my observation throughout the years, I have noticed that in most (or all) translation systems, translated strings are looked up from an array or object which has to be maintained separately from the markup.
+While working on translating a page, one often has to open a split view in the editor to find the corresponding string to look up in the current portion of the markup.
+As a result, it becomes a little bit confusing for the person writing content (and markup) as they would need to keep things in sync and remember which lookup keys or symbols go into which portions of the page.

+So I wondered, what if there was a way to put the translations inline so that you can have the translated content and the original content placed side by side in the page's markup.
+This is where *vue-simple-inline-translation* comes in to the rescue.

+## Build Status

 [![Build Status](https://travis-ci.org/alidrus/vue-simple-inline-translation.svg?branch=master)](https://travis-ci.org/alidrus/vue-simple-inline-translation)

 ## Installation